 The actual Hebrew word for the "Ark of the Covenant", literally means "Ark of The Testimony".
 Why?
 Because it was constructed primarily to contain the original stone tablets of the ten commandments.
 These commandments were the "testimony" of God.
 The were given to Moses so the people could live according to God's Law.
 Today, we not only have the Ten Commandments, but the complete Word of God contained in The Old and New Testaments.
 The Word of God reveals to us His Nature, His Purposes, and His Ways.
 The Word of God is the most important thing that a believer can know in order to live a life that is pleasing to God.
 Very close to the center of your Bible you will find Psalm 119.
 It is centered in The Bible, it is the longest chapter in The Bible, and it is all ABOUT The Bible!
-One of my favorite verses in all of scripture is Psalm 119:165 which says; "Great peace have they, that love Thy Law and NOTHING shall offend them."
+One of my favorite verses in all of scripture is Psalm 119:165 which says; "Great peace have they. that love Thy Law and NOTHING shall offend them."
 What an awesome verse!
 It basically assures us that if we know the Word of God and live by it, then there is nothing out there that can catch us unawares and trip us up!
 I don't know about you, but I, for one, could certainly benefit from that kind of wisdom!

-Is it any wonder then, that one of the primary qualities that an elder must posses is that an elder "MUST be able to teach" (found in 1 Timothy Chapter 3:2).
-Teach what?
-The Word of God, that's what!
-Anyone who would be a leader in the church will only be qualified to lead, if they can teach others the Word of God.
+While one of the primary qualities that an elder must posses is that he must teach the Word (from 1 Timothy Chapter 3:2).
+The deacon is to be a living example of The Word, serving others in the same spirit as Christ came to serve us.
+Anyone who would be an effective servant in the church will only be qualified, if they are not simply hearers, but also doers of the Word of God (James 1:22).
 The Great Commission of The Church (Matthew 28:16-20) tells us that we are to make disciples by "teaching them all the things that Jesus has commanded us".
-That means that we are required to teach others The Word of God.
+For a deacon, this means that they must live out their faith in such a way that their deeds become God's Word lived out among us.
+While they may not be "teachers" in the most literal sense, the way that they serve others will be a living sermon for all to hear.
 Jesus, according to John Chapter 1, is the very embodiment of The Word of God.
 "The Word became flesh and made His dwelling among us" (John 1:14).
 The only effective way to know Christ is to know His Word.
 The Word reveals Him to us better than any thing else ever could.
 I meet people all the time who claim to "know" Jesus, but they spend very little time in His Word.
 To know Christ IS to know His Word.
 The only way to have a deeper and meaningful relationship with Christ is to have a daily time of prayer and Bible study.
-Wanna be closer to God?
+Want to be closer to God?
 Get in the Word of God, my friends.
 Study it, meditate on it, pray over it, and walk in it.
 This is how we can walk with Jesus and come to know Him intimately.
 He tells us that if we love Him, then we will obey His commands (John 14:15).
 That implies that we have to KNOW what they are before we can obey them.
-Anyone, who would be a leader in God's Church, MUST study, then walk according to The Word of God.
+Anyone who would be a leader in God's Church MUST study, then walk according to The Word of God.